-(1) To be considered for admission, students must normally have achieved an academic average of 3.3 (on the University of Alberta four-point letter grading system) on a minimum of ★60. ★30 must be taken during one Fall/Winter.
+To be considered for admission, students must normally have achieved an academic average of 3.3 on a minimum of ★60. ★30 must be taken during one Fall/Winter

 Students are encouraged to obtain a baccalaureate degree before admission but may apply after two or three years in a degree program.